Genetics for Laboratory Animal Research

 This unit will provide learners with the key genetic principles required to be able to support work with genetically altered animals in research with a focus on mouse models.

-Hybrid learning – Face to face 3rd March at Advance training centre, Zooms 10am–12 pm on Tuesday 10th and Tuesday 17th March 2026.
+Hybrid learning – Face to face 8th September at Advance Training Centre, Online 10 am–12 pm on Tuesday 15th and Tuesday 22nd September 2026.

 You will cover